matrix-io/matrix-rhal/README.md

 # Building From Source (Cross Compile)

-Compiling this project from your personal computer saves a lot of time during development.
-Below are some guides to help set up this workflow using:
+To reduce compilation times, it's recommended to build RHAL on your computer and deploy it to the Pi.
+This ends up saving time and sanity during development.
+Below are some guides to help set up this workflow:

 - [Docker](https://github.com/rust-embedded/cross)
 - [Linux](https://chacin.dev/blog/cross-compiling-rust-for-the-raspberry-pi)